netsec-ethz/rains/man/zpub.md

 * `KeyPhase`: this option only has an effect when AddSignatureMetaData is true.
 Defines the key phase in which the sections will be signed.
 Together with KeyPhase this uniquely defines which private key will be used.
-* `SigValidSince`: this option only has an effect when AddSignatureMetaData is true.Defines the starting point of the SigSigningInterval for the Signature validSince values.
+* `SigValidSince`: this option only has an effect when AddSignatureMetaData is true.
+Defines the starting point of the SigSigningInterval for the Signature validSince values.
 Assertions' validSince values are uniformly spread out over this interval.
 Value must be an int64 representing unix seconds since 1.1.1970.